smgoldade/realkey/CONTRIBUTING.md

 Create a `FollowerEnd` subclass in [follower.py](src/realkey/follower.py) and implement its tag, display name, configuration schema, generated length, and geometry generation.

 Configuration names should end in `_depth`, `_width`, or `_wall_thickness` where applicable so the combination tests can create representative values.
+If a new type is added, please add it to the combination tests.
 Validate constraints such as positive dimensions, wall thickness relative to radius, and the combined end length before invoking low-level CAD operations.

-Add useful presets to `FOLLOWER_DEFINITIONS` when the dimensions represent a known follower.
+Add useful presets to `FOLLOWER_DEFINITIONS` when the dimensions represent a possibly reusable follower.

-## Web Interface Changes

-- Use the element wrappers in [web_core.py](src/realkey/web_core.py) for common enabled, hidden, active, value, and unit behavior.
-- Route status text through `set_info()` and model overlays through `set_model_overlay_text()`.
-- Keep Generate availability derived from worker, validation, and generation state.
-- Keep download availability derived from the blobs for the model currently displayed.
-- Escape user-controlled text before assigning HTML.
-- Preserve responsive viewport fitting when changing `index.html`, `main.css`, or `model_view.js`.

-The repository currently has no browser automation, so manually verify worker loading, failed and successful generation, resizing, downloads, dialogs, sharing, and mobile layout after frontend changes.

-## Code Quality

-- Preserve typed registries and public return annotations.
-- Prefer idiomatic truth-value checks and specific exception handling.
-- Keep imports consistently grouped as standard library, third-party packages, and local modules.
-- Preserve unrelated working-tree changes and avoid committing generated geometry or build artifacts.